TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Remove-B1APIKey.md

 ```

 ## DESCRIPTION
-This function is used to remove an API Key from the BloxOne Cloud
+This function is used to remove an API Key from the Infoblox Portal
 The API Key must be disabled prior to deleting

 ## EXAMPLES